PermutaTriangle/comb_spec_searcher/README.rst

    >>> alphabet2 = ['a', 'b']
    >>> class2 = AvoidingWithPrefix(prefix2, patterns2, alphabet2)

-To find a bijection we expaned the universe given a pack for both classes and try to construct specifications that are parallel.
+To find a bijection we expand the universe given a pack for both classes and try to construct specifications that are parallel.
 If the atoms can not be compared with `==` we will need to supply our own equals function.